pravanjan/java-workshop/apps/booking-reactive/readme.md

-# Customer Application
+# Booking Application

 ## 📄 Info

-A sample application with examples.
+A booking application with examples.
 It is a base application to be used for new projects.

 For further information please check root `readme.md` file.